Skip to content

 Herbarium Specimen — Asclepias sullivantii Engelm. ex A.Gray Collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-9. Common Milkweed (Asclepias syriaca)
+9. Common Milkweed (Asclepias syriaca), a Milkweed for all Conditions

-Common Milkweed (Asclepias syriaca): This Michigan milkweed is native throughout the state on both peninsulas (Kartesz 2015) and is found in open areas such as fields, pastures, and roadsides, where it can receive full sun.
+Common Milkweed (Asclepias syriaca): Common milkweed is native throughout Michigan on both peninsulas (Kartesz 2015) and is found in open areas such as fields, pastures, and roadsides, where it can receive full sun.
 The flowers range from pink, greenish-purple, greenish-white, to white and bloom from June to August.
-It is hardy in zones 3-9.
-Seeds of this plant can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Flowers of Common Milkweed (Asclepias syriaca), a North Carolina milkweed.